rupamJoshi/URLShortener/README.md

 # URL Shortener

-This project is just for learning prupose, It is a basic implementation of a url shortener.
-Which consists of Three basic APIs
+This project is just for learning purpose, It is a basic implementation of a url shortener.
+Which consists of three basic APIs

 ### 1. Create ShortURL : It create a Short URL of and given Long URL.
 It take one input as Orignal URL and returns a short URL.
 Here is Example: